Tag: #CarolinaCuisine #southcarolina #NorthCarolina

 -

+Easy, cheesy tomato pie is one of many delicious ways to enjoy the tomatoes of summer.
 Tomatoes have done well this extra hot summer in the Carolinas.
 2024 has been a rather good growing season prior to the current Tropical Storm Debby.
 August rain and thunderstorms have turned growing fields into shallow ponds.
-Most of the rain water will drain quickly from the fields, but the damage has been done to…
+Most of…

 Written by